jctanner/satlight/README.md

     forced to refresh the index:

         psql -U postgres -p 5439 mint -c "delete from ci_rhn_channels"

+    If new packages are added to the directory, restart the satellite to clear the package cache.
+The first request for listAllPackages will be slow, but all future requests will be instantaneous.

     The capsules directory has a structure such as ...